Beef-Topped Bean Enchiladas

 - Meanwhile, spread 2-3 tablespoons refried beans over each tortilla.
 Sprinkle each with 1 tablespoon cheddar cheese, 1 tablespoon of Monterey Jack cheese and 1 tablespoon olives.
 Roll up.

-- Place seam side down in a greased 13-in. x 9-in. baking dish.
+- Place seam side down in a greased 13x9-in. baking dish.
 Top with beef mixture.
 Sprinkle with remaining cheeses and olives.
 Bake, uncovered, at 350° for 20 minutes or until heated through.
-Yield: 6 servings.

 I liked it as is but my other half wanted it with corn tortillas.